 Meanwhile, the research behind the benefits of gender diversity at the corporate level is also compelling as numerous studies by Mercer, Credit Suisse and others have found.3 While correlation does not necessarily imply causation, we recognize the overall business case for diversity.
 McKinsey research finds companies ranking in the top quartile for gender diversity are more likely to deliver financial returns above their national industry medians, suggesting a potential investment opportunity for those willing to consider these benefits in conjunction with their traditional security analysis.4

-As we discuss in this paper, the Neuberger Berman Socially Responsive Investing (“NB SRI”) team’s overall investment framework focuses on identifying high quality companies positioned for growth that are well-managed and give thoughtful consideration to ESG issues that are most relevant to their businesses.
+As we discuss in this paper, the Neuberger Berman Sustainable Equity (“NB SE”) team’s overall investment framework focuses on identifying high-quality companies positioned for growth that are well managed and give thoughtful consideration to ESG issues that are most relevant to their businesses.
 The team believes that thoughtful managements can enhance firm value by minimizing a broad range of business risks while building on opportunities that can increase their competitiveness over the short and long term.
-Within this context, the NB SRI strategy strives to invest in companies that appreciate the value of gender diversity in the workplace, an attitude that manifests itself in such behaviors as appointing women to their boards of directors; promoting women into senior positions; innovative hiring, training or other programs for women; offering diversity training and support groups for employees; and promoting diversity throughout their supply chains.
+Within this context, the NB SE strategy strives to invest in companies that appreciate the value of gender diversity in the workplace, an attitude that manifests itself in such behaviors as appointing women to their boards of directors; promoting women into senior positions; innovative hiring, training or other programs for women; offering diversity training and support groups for employees; and promoting diversity throughout their supply chains.

 Investors focused on impact investing seek to invest in companies that contribute positively to outcomes across a range of environmental, social and governance (ESG) issues, from local concerns such as community impact to more universal issues such as diversity and climate change.